 For our general research into radio-electronics-as-noise-instruments, and low-voltage tube amplifier + distortion circuits, radio expert Mike Kana very kindly sent us a wealth of rare and interesting vintage components which will be very useful for future Isn'tses circuits!
 Thanks Mike!

 This is the recent.
 What's happening? it's getting there.
-There was some problem solving that happened, this can take some problem solving.
-Lisa can think better when writing things down so we had a dialogue by writing.
+There was some problem solving which took a lot of development and we had to change our initial ideas for the synth.
+We documented some of this by having writing conversations.
 We developed some really nice sounds which are here:

 Here are some fellow builders of electronics who we've been greatly inspired by:

-Martin Howse, who designed the Micro-blackdeath and the Dark Interpreter which we have used extensively in Isn'tses and Cementimental performances.
+Martin Howse, who designed the Micro-blackdeath and the Dark Interpreter which we have used extensively in Isn'tses performances.
 Great sounding and highly original instruments with esoteric and alchemical concepts behind them.